Protecting Your Bali Investment from Sudden Rule Changes: 3 Proven Ways

 • Provide a clear, transparent report before you commit

-At Bali Villa Realty, we help our clients check:
+For example, at Bali Villa Realty by Ilot Property, we help clients check:

 • Land Certificate (SHM or HGB): Confirms who legally owns the land